bhavikap271/SQL-Parser/README.md

  2) Implementation of an SQL parser

 Similar to phase 1, you will provide an interface to users to query the database, but this time only correct SQL commands are allowed as input.
 Your system should support these operations:
-i)  Select From Where (SFW) queries ii) select a particular attribute / all attributes (*) iii) make joins by primary keys (your join operation must use B+ tree that you create in the first section) set <, =, > constraints at any attribute in Where clause iv) search by a primary key using B+ tree
+i)  Select From Where (SFW) queries. ii) select a particular attribute / all attributes (*). iii) make joins by primary keys (your join operation must use B+ tree that you create in the first section). iv) set <, =, > constraints at any attribute in Where clause iv) search by a primary key using B+ tree
-    order by asc/desc
+v) order by asc/desc.

 You can assume that there will NOT be nested queries Similarly, insert/update/delete operations should be supported including applicable items (except join) in Select